 Popular Career Options and Job Outlook

 Graduates of bachelor's degree programs might pursue employment in a variety of industries, either as general managers or specialists.
 They might search for work in the areas of finance, human resources, or business consulting, or they could start their own businesses.
 Job titles depend on the industry and the department someone works in.
-Some possible career topics for graduates of these programs include:
+Some possible career titles for graduates of these programs include:

 - Human resource manager

 The U.S. Bureau of Labor Statistics (BLS) projects the employment of financial analysts will increase by 12% between 2014 and 2024 (www.bls.gov).
 Management analysts should expect growth of 14% and human resources managers, 9%.
 According to BLS data from 2015, human resources managers earned a median annual salary of $104,440.
 Financial and management analysts earned $80,310 and $81,320, respectively.

 Some management positions may require individuals to earn Master of Business Administration (MBA) degrees.
 Some MBA programs allow for flexibility within the curriculum, allowing students to tailor the program toward their own interests.
 Similar to bachelor's degree programs in business management, MBA programs may offer concentrations in finance, marketing, or human resources.
 Master's degree programs specific to those concentrations are also available.

 Business management professionals may consider certifications.
 The Association of Business Process Management Professionals (ABPMP) offers the Certified Business Process Professional (CBPP) credential.
 To earn the CBPP, individuals must meet business experience, education requirements and pass a qualifying exam (www.abpmp.org).
 The ABPMP requires certified professionals to meet continuing education standards every three years to maintain eligibility.